-Since being introduced in 1986, the “Don’t Mess With Texas” ad campaign has become one of the most successful public address announcements in the world.
-Texans love the phrase — it captures the grit, attitude and pride associated with the state.
-But what a lot of people outside state lines don’t realize is that the whole point of the phrase is to prevent littering, particularly along state roads.
+Since being introduced in 1986, the "Don't Mess With Texas" ad campaign has become one of the most successful public address announcements in the world.
+Texans love the phrase — it captures the grit, attitude, and pride associated with the state.
+It's probably why it's all over bumper stickers and t-shirts.
+The Lone Star State loves it as much as Austin loves "Keep Austin Weird."
+But what a lot of people outside of the state of Texas don't realize is that the phrase is actually part of an anti-littering campaign, particularly to protect Texas highways.

+Mike Blair and Tim McClure of GSD&M really made history.
 To go along with the phrase, the Texas Department of Transportation began rolling out now-beloved TV and radio ads featuring famous Texans to bring, and sometimes sing, the message to the people.
-The tone of the ads differ greatly, from lighthearted and fun to serious to downright threatening.
-But they all have one thing in common: they end with that famous phrase, “Don’t Mess With Texas!”
-Here are the 10 best “Don’t Mess With Texas” ads of the past three decades.
+The tone of the ads differs greatly, from lighthearted and fun to serious to downright threatening.
+But they all have one thing in common: they end with that famous phrase, "Don't Mess With Texas!"
+Here are the 10 best "Don't Mess With Texas" ads of the past three decades.

 10. Willie Nelson

 Airing in 1989, Willie Nelson put a twist on one of his biggest hits, "Mammas Don't Let Your Babies Grow Up To Be Cowboys," to deliver the pertinent anti-littering message.

 In 1991, TxDOT decided to turn heavyweight boxing champion (and indoor grilling master) George Foreman into a preacher with an important message.
 Though he's in holy garb, George's call to "pray" for the fella who messes with Texas feels just a little bit threatening, doesn't it?